Sean O'Mahony (Gaelic footballer): Underage

 O'Mahoney first played with the Kerry minor team in 1993.
-He was Left Corner Back as Kerry lost to Cork in the first round.
+He was Left corner back as Kerry lost to Cork in the first round.

 He was still underage in 1994 and had more success.
-Wins over Limerick, Cork and Clare seen him win a Munster medal.
+Wins over Limerick, Cork and Clare saw him win a Munster medal.
 Kerry later qualified for the All-Ireland after overcoming Armagh in the semi-final.
 In the final O'Mahoney and Kerry played Galway.
 Kerry took the title after a 0–16 to 1–07 win to give O'Mahoney an All-Ireland minor medal.

 In 1997 O'Mahoney joined the Kerry Under 21 team and was made captain.
-Win's over Limerick and Clare seen Kerry book a place in the Munster final.
+Wins over Limerick and Clare saw Kerry book a place in the Munster final.
 In the final Kerry faced Cork.
 The sides ended level and a replay was needed.
 Kerry made no mistake second time out winning 0–12 to 1-07 and gave O'Mahoney a Munster title as captain.
 O'Mahoney and Kerry's season came to an end after losing out to Meath in a point in the All-Ireland semi-final.

 Junior

 In 1997 O'Mahony joined the Kerry Junior team.
-Wins over Waterford and Clare seen O'Mahoney pick up an Munster title.
+Wins over Waterford and Clare saw O'Mahoney pick up a Munster title.
 In the All-Ireland semi-final Kerry overcame Meath.
 In the All-Ireland final Kerry faced Mayo.
 In the end Mayo took the title.

 In 2000 O'Mahony again lined out with the Junior side.
-Wins over Cork and Clare seen O'Mahony win his second Munster title.
-Kerry over came Wexford in the All-Ireland to book a place in the All-Ireland final.
+Wins over Cork and Clare saw O'Mahony win his second Munster title.
+Kerry overcame Wexford in the All-Ireland to book a place in the All-Ireland final.
 Im O'Mahony's second All-Ireland final at the Junior grade Kerry faced Roscommon.
 Like in 1997 the title went West as O'Mahony was an All-Ireland runner up for a second time.

 He lined out with the team again in 2001, however Kerry had a surprise loss to Tipperary in the Munster first round.

 Senior

-O'Mahony played only one game with Kerry when he played in a 1996/97 National League game againest Tyrone.
+O'Mahony played only one game with Kerry when he played in a 1996/97 National League game against Tyrone.